Frequently Asked Questions

 Confirm that their license is active and in good standing.

-At Reset, LLC, we only work with licensed clinical facilitators while ensuring compliance with Colorado state regulations.
+At Reset, we only work with licensed Clinical Facilitators while ensuring compliance with Colorado state regulations.

 Licensed natural medicine healing centers must be registered with the state and adhere to strict safety and compliance regulations.
 To verify if a healing center is legally licensed: